dalealleshouse/algorithms/graph_concepts/README.md

 #graph

 This project contains many graph algorithms.
 This section provides a brief overview of graph concepts.
-Consider comprehension of this material as a pre-requisite for graph algorithms.
+Consider comprehension of this material a pre-requisite for graph algorithms.

 Graphs represent pair wise relationships among objects.
 In graph jargon, the